nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Recipes are only recommended if you your Fridge contains all of a recipe ingredients.
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
-    Ingredient quantity is not taken into account when determining whether an ingredient is present in your Fridge
+    Ingredient quantity is not taken into account when determining whether an ingredient is present in your Fridge.
 </div>

 Examples: